AngieN7/PLP-CS330/PPL1.md

 ### Adding Comments to C++ Code

-To add comments to this code, use two forward slashes followed by the comment, and then followed by two more forward slashes.
+To add comments to this code, use two forward slashes followed by the comment.

-_ex //Commenting something//_
+_ex //Commenting something_

 Or- in cases of multi-lined comments, you will use forward slash+star followed by the comment, another star, and another forward slash.